openhab/openhab-docs/configuration/rules-dsl.md

 ```

+Other useful conversions can be found under Dimmer Item.

 One warning comes with DecimalType.
 The full explanation is [beyond the scope of this introduction](https://community.openhab.org/t/ambiguous-feature-call-whats-wrong-designer-user-or-bug/9477/4).
 To avoid an error mentioning an "Ambiguous Method Call" always cast the state of a DecimalType to a Number, not DecimalType.